dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

       are at least 6 characters long.
 For more information on command options, run ``smart exec --help``.

 #.
-To check the results, connect to the ``smart-shell`` container in a separate
+To check the results, connect to the ``sawtooth-shell`` container in a separate
    terminal window.

    .. code-block:: console

-      $ docker exec -it smart-shell bash
+      $ docker exec -it sawtooth-shell bash

 #.
 Run the following command to display intkey state values.
 You should see
    that A is set to 50.